mekevans/DemographicRangeModel/README.md

 # DemographicRangeModel
-make a range-wide integral projection model based on USFS forest inventory data
+Below are descriptions of the scripts used to make a range-wide integral projection model for Pinus edulis based on USFS forest inventory data

 Preprocessing
 1)	Code/BasalArea/createSurface.R: creates a points shapefile of plot basal area to be used as input for creating a spatial surface of basal area; uses FIA data; creating basal area map is done using interpolation in ArcGIS